ultraq/thymeleaf-joda-dialect/README.md

 Thymeleaf Joda Dialect
 ======================

-A simple dialect for Thymeleaf that adds Joda utility methods to Thymeleaf templates.
+A dialect for Thymeleaf that adds Joda utility methods to Thymeleaf templates.

- - Current version: 1.0.0
+ - Current version: 1.0.1-SNAPSHOT
- - Released: 28 March 2015
+ - Released: ?? ???
+2015

 Installation